 - The safest events are built around an established contacts bubble — people who are already in close contact with one another on a regular basis.
 This could be students in the same residence, employees who share a lab or physical workspace, or classmates in the same in-person course.
-As of Nov.
-23 in HRM, a maximum of five people are allowed to gether in a close social group without social/physical distancing.

 - Hold events outside whenever possible.
 Colder weather is coming, but the risk of COVID-19 transmission is significantly higher indoors.
 We should all be expecting to bundle up and conduct more of our social activities outdoors this winter.

 - If you must hold your event indoors, significant precautions are required.
 These include, but are not limited to:

 - Ensuring guests have enough space to practice physical distancing.

 - Ensuring all guests wear masks or face coverings and provide masks for those who do not have them.

 - Making sure guests have access to soap and water or hand sanitizer and encourage regular handwashing

 - Cleaning common surfaces such as doorknobs, handles and table tops frequently during the event or gathering.

 - Ensuring guests who are sick know that they are expected to stay home and not attend.

 - Avoid providing shared food (platters, dips, trays).
 Single-serve or direct-service food avoids risk of cross-contamination.